Vitalii2309/BessarabQA/README.md

 # BessarabQA
-This repository contains some of my practical work.
+This repository contains some of my practical work in Postman